- August 18, 1981

 In the 2016 FIA WEC season, his seventh season with Rebellion Racing, Prost participated in four races as a member of the #12 crew together with Nick Heidfeld and Nelson Piquet Jr. At Le Mans, they finished 29th overall and 6th in LMP1 class.

 Prost stayed with Rebellion in the 2017 FIA WEC season, when the team switched to the LMP2 class with Oreca 07.
-He scored podiums at Silverstone and Spa, sharing a car with Bruno Senna and Julien Canal.
-At 24h Le Mans, they finished 16th overall and 14th in the LMP2 class.
+He scored podiums at Silverstone and Spa, sharing a car with Bruno Senna and Julien Canal, and then four wins in the second part of the season, finishing third in the Endurance Trophy for LMP2 drivers.

 Third championship title with Renault e-dams team